-Rosa pisocarpa (Clustered Wild Rose) SE
+Rosa pisocarpa (Clustered Wild Rose)

 Plant Description: this delicate rose grows with slender black stems having few prickles.
 The leaves are pinnately compound with 5-7 toothed leaflets.
 The small fragrant flowers are light to vivid pink and in clusters of 2-10 blooming at the tips of young stems.
 The round and glabrous fruit is a dark red to purple hip with withered sepals.
 Hips persist through the winter.
 Clustered wild rose blooms from May to July.